A Survey of Continual Reinforcement Learning: Biography Section

 A variety of approaches have been proposed to implement hierarchical decomposition in CRL, each emphasizing different mechanisms for skill discovery, knowledge storage, and transfer.
 For instance, \textit{Hierarchical Deep Reinforcement Learning Network} (H-DRLN) integrates reusable \textit{Deep Skill Networks} (DSNs) into a hierarchical framework \cite{tessler2017DeepHierarchical}.
 This approach enables the agent to decompose tasks into reusable skills, reducing sample complexity and improving performance in high-dimensional environments like Minecraft.
 Similarly, the \textit{Hierarchical Lifelong Reinforcement Learning framework} (HLifeRL) employs an option framework to automatically discover and store low-level skills in an option library \cite{ding2022hliferl}.
 The master policy in HLifeRL selects these options to execute tasks, allowing for efficient skill reuse and combating catastrophic forgetting.
 Another notable method is the \textit{Model Primitive Hierarchical Reinforcement Learning} (MPHRL) framework, which utilizes model primitives (suboptimal world models) to decompose tasks into modular sub-policies \cite{wu2020ModelPrimitives}.
 This bottom-up approach enables the agent to learn sub-policies and a gating controller concurrently, enhancing knowledge transfer and scalability.
+HLifeRL and MPHRL both show that the cost of learning the first task is amortized over subsequent tasks, resulting in substantial long-term gains.
 Additionally, Hihn \etal \cite{Hihn2023} introduced a hierarchical information-theoretic optimality principle with the \textit{Hierarchical Variational Continual Learning} (HVCL) framework.
-This framework uses a \textit{Mixture-of-Variational-Experts} (MoVE) layer to create multiple information processing paths governed by a gating policy, facilitating specialized learning and mitigating catastrophic forgetting without requiring task-specific knowledge.
+It uses a \textit{Mixture-of-Variational-Experts} (MoVE) layer to create multiple information processing paths governed by a gating policy, facilitating specialized learning and mitigating forgetting without requiring task-specific knowledge.